KornelWitkowski/KnightShift-GE-RTS/README.md

 To begin modifying the game independently, you need basic programming knowledge - familiarity with variables, loops, conditional statements, and functions in any programming language is sufficient.
 Download the repository code, which can be compiled using the `MakeAll.bat` file.
 This will create a `Scripts` folder - placing this folder in the game's main directory will overwrite the game files, changing its behavior according to the modifications made in the code.

+**Bugs, suggestions for additional features, or the need for more detailed explanations should be reported to @Kornel on the KnightShift DEV Discord.**

 ### Manual

 The `_manual` folder contains function headers that can be used in scripts.
 There is no detailed documentation for these functions, however their names and argument names are quite descriptive.
 It's not possible to go beyond these functions except for basic C language functionality, and there is no access to their source code.
 Examples of their usage can be found in this repository.
 Note: not all functions work correctly, such as the `GetName` function for units and players.